40-year prison term for gang member who murdered a member of the 'opposition'

-URBANA — A 19-year-old Urbana man who admitted he fatally shot a rival gang member in late 2021 has been sentenced Tuesday to 40 years in prison.
+URBANA — A 19-year-old Urbana man who admitted he fatally shot a rival gang member in late 2021 was sentenced Tuesday to 40 years in prison.

-Because Andrew Byrd, who listed an address in the 1100 block of Austin Drive, was 17 years old when he murdered Jordan Atwater-Lewis, also 17, Byrd may be considered for parole after serving only 20 years under legislation recently enacted in Illinois.
+Because Andrew Byrd, who listed an address in the 1100 block of Austin Drive, was 17 when he murdered Jordan Atwater-Lewis, also 17, he may be considered for parole after serving only 20 years under legislation recently enacted in Illinois.

 “Nothing about the circumstances of this offense should be considered as mitigation,” argued Rietz, urging Judge Randy Rosenbaum to sentence him to 45 years in prison.